searxng/searxng/docs/admin/installation-apache.rst

 unix sockets and `mod_proxy_uwsgi`_.

-For socket communication, you have to activate ``socket = /run/uwsgi/app/searx/socket`` and comment out the ``http = 127.0.0.1:8888`` configuration in your :ref:`uwsgi ini file <uwsgi configuration>`.
-If not already exists, create a folder for the unix sockets, which can be used by the searx account (see :ref:`create searx user`):
+For socket communication, you have to activate ``socket = /run/uwsgi/app/searxng/socket`` and comment out the ``http = 127.0.0.1:8888`` configuration in your :ref:`uwsgi ini file <uwsgi configuration>`.
+If not already exists, create a folder for the unix sockets, which can be used by the searxng account (see :ref:`create searxng user`):

 .. code:: bash

-   sudo -H mkdir -p /run/uwsgi/app/searx/ sudo -H chown -R searx:searx /run/uwsgi/app/searx/
+   sudo -H mkdir -p /run/uwsgi/app/searxng/ sudo -H chown -R searxng:searxng /run/uwsgi/app/searxng/

 If the server is public; to limit access to your intranet replace ``Allow from all`` directive and replace ``192.168.0.0/16`` with your subnet IP/class.